darnfish/bandcamp-collection-sorter/README.md

 [LAST.FM] Got 1000 items, 1000 new
 [LAST.FM] Got 2000 items, 1000 new
 ...
-[MATCHENGINE] Matched 183 albums, 45 albums could not be matched [SORTENGINE] Matched items sorted by play count, unmatched items sorted by alphabetical order of artist name [BANDCAMP] Sorted 228 albums in your collection
+[MATCHENGINE] Matched 216 albums, 32 albums could not be matched, saved to unmatched.txt [SORTENGINE] Matched items sorted by play count, unmatched items sorted by alphabetical order of artist name [BANDCAMP] Sorted 248 albums in your collection
 ```

 > **NOTE**: Your previous Bandcamp collection order will be automatically overwritten upon running `node .`.
 The last scraped Bandcamp collection status will be written to `collection_items.json`, but running the script for a second time will overwrite this once and for all.
 If you want to have a copy of your previous collection, make sure to back up this file once it is first created.